GMOD/jbrowse-jupyter/README.md

 ### Local file support
 We currently support two ways of passing your local data to JBrowse Views.

 For our **Jupyter lab and Jupyter notebook** users, you can create urls by leveraging the Jupyter server where your notebook is running or you can provide paths relative to root of the file tree.
-You can find a detailed example in our local_support.ipynb.
+You can also provide paths relative to the root of the Jupyter file tree.
+Examples of these can be found below or in the local_support.ipynb.

-For those using **colab notebooks and binder** (and even Jupyter) you can use the JBrowse dev server.
+For those using **colab notebooks and binder** (will also work in Jupyter) you can use the JBrowse dev server.
+An example of how to use the JBrowse dev server can be found below.

 ### Jupyter Server